 Lürssen Yachts is behind this luxury private yacht belonging to, and named after, Qaboos Bin Said Al Said, the Sultan of Orman.
 Little is known about the Al Said apart from the fact that it houses a concert hall big enough to accommodate a 50-piece orchestra.
 At the time of its construction in 2007 and 2008, it comprised the world’s second largest yacht and can host up to 70 guests with a crew of 154.

-There is nothing unique about the name of this luxury liner however, the 400-feet long Superyacht A does boast an original design.
-Reminiscent of a stealth warship or submarine, it was designed by Blohm + Voss of Hamburg and named after the first initials of the fortunate owners, Andrey and Aleksandra Melnichenko, the Russian billionaire and his wife.
-As can be expected, the Superyacht A comprises the epitome of luxury.
+There is nothing unique about the name of this luxury liner however, the 400-feet long Motor Yacht A does boast an original design.
+Reminiscent of a stealth warship or submarine, it was designed by Blohm + Voss of Hamburg for Andrey and Aleksandra Melnichenko, the Russian billionaire and his wife.
+As can be expected, the Motor Yacht A comprises the epitome of luxury.
 The boat interior extends over 24,000 square feet housing a 2,500 square feet master bedroom and disco, as well as six guest suites which can be converted into four larger staterooms thanks to the moving walls.
 In addition, mirrored surfaces feature extensively throughout the interior whilst the furniture, glassware and tableware are made of French crystal.
-Above deck, the Superyacht A houses a helicopter hangar, as well as a 30 foot speed boat kept in the hull and three swimming pools, one of which is glass.-bottomed and situated directly above the aforementioned disco.
+Above deck, the Motor Yacht A houses a helicopter hangar, as well as a 30 foot speed boat kept in the hull and three swimming pools, one of which is glass.-bottomed and situated directly above the aforementioned disco.
 Finally, it has been designed to accommodate up to 14 guests and boasts enough space for 42 crew members.

 5. Dubai – $350 million